zed-alpha/shadow-gadgets/README.md

 ## Views

-The library's features are applied to individual `View`s through extension properties, the main two being:
+The library's features are applied to individual `View`s through extension properties, with the main two as direct controls for the clip and color compat features.

-- [`var View.clipOutlineShadow: Boolean`][clipOutlineShadow]

-  Basically a switch that toggles the clip fix on the receiver `View`.
+- The [`var View.clipOutlineShadow`][clipOutlineShadow] extension is basically a switch that toggles the clip fix on the receiver `View`.
 When `true`, the intrinsic shadow is disabled and replaced with a clipped copy.

-- [`var View.outlineShadowColorCompat: Int`][outlineShadowColorCompat]
+- The [`var View.outlineShadowColorCompat`][outlineShadowColorCompat] property

-  Takes a `@ColorInt` with which to tint replacement shadows on versions before Pie.
+  takes a `@ColorInt` with which to tint replacement shadows on versions before Pie.
 A separate extension is available to force it on newer versions, and it can be used with or without the clip feature.
 The particulars can be found on [its wiki page][ViewColorCompatWiki].

-Usage is as easy as it seems:
+Usage for each is as easy as it seems:

 ```kotlin
 view.clipOutlineShadow = true